 What type of chocolate should I use for hot chocolate cookies?

-I recommend using dark chocolate, I like 60%.
+I recommend using dark chocolate, I like 65%.
 Using high quality chocolate will make a huge difference!!
-If you're looking for chocolate in bulk check out ifiGOURMETprovisions

 Why are my cookies dry?